 It's early in the season and it's still on the cooler side.
 Most of the leaves have not opened up.

 We were disappointed that we could not find a way to bring our new, smaller hard-sided kayaks.
 Rick had done some research on inflatables and we both ended up with a 12 foot inflatable tandem.
 We were SO impressed!
 They were easy to fill.
 Three chambers (2 sides and the bottom) and the seats.
 Everything is super thick and reinforced and very lightweight!
-There are 2 skegs for the bottom that slide in/out.
+There are 3 skews for the bottom that slide in/out.
 They tracked perfectly.
 They come in a carry backpack/bag and it fits great in the backseat.

 We paddled across the lake and took a hike to the waterfall.